ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 High gas fees are due to the popularity of Ethereum.
 Performing any operation on Ethereum requires consuming gas, and gas space is limited per block.
 Fees include calculations, storing or manipulating data, or transferring tokens, consuming different amounts of "gas" units.
 As dapp functionality grows more complex, the number of operations a smart contract performs also grows, meaning each transaction takes up more space of a limited size block.
 If there's too much demand, users must offer a higher tip amount to try and outbid other users' transactions.
 A higher tip can make it more likely that your transaction will get into the next block.

 Gas price alone does not actually determine how much we have to pay for a particular transaction.
-To calculate the transaction fee, we have to multiply the gas used by the transaction fee, which is measured in gwei.
+To calculate the transaction fee, we have to multiply the gas used by the base gas fee, which is measured in gwei.

 ## Initiatives to reduce gas costs {#initiatives-to-reduce-gas-costs}